 - You reasonably believed that the only way to stop this from happening was to use force against the other person; and

-- You did not use more force than necessary to put a stop to the threat.
+- You did not use more force than necessary to stop the threat.

-You are also not required, under California law, to run away from a dangerous situation before you attempt to defend yourself.
+Under California law, you are also not required to run away from a dangerous situation before attempting to defend yourself.
 Some states argue that you should try to escape the situation or “retreat,” but California is no one of those states.
 In California, you would still be protected under the law if you chased your attacker, so long as you were acting in such a way as to neutralize the threat.

-There are a number of crimes in which self-defense may be considered a legitimate defense.
+There are several crimes in which self-defense may be considered a legitimate defense.
 These crimes can include:

 - Murder